 In 2011 Annie Wright’s first students earned the International Baccalaureate diploma.
 The Lower School adopted the Primary Years Programme in 2015, and the Middle School adopted the Middle Years Programme in 2017, making Annie Wright one of fewer than 20 schools across the country to offer the continuum of IB programs.

 The historic From Strength to Strength campaign raised significant resources to bolster the school's endowment and enhance athletic facilities.
-The school opened a new regulation-sized all-weather turf field in 2017 and released plans for a new gym and swimming pool to be completed in 2019.
+The school opened a new regulation-sized all-weather turf field in 2017 and new gym and swimming pool in 2019.

 In 2017 Annie Wright opened the Upper School for Boys, a new division based on the exceptional academic program of Annie Wright's Upper School for Girls but designed as a separate and unique experience.
-A new building to house the program will open in 2019.
+A new building to house the program opened in 2019.